COVESA/ifex/README.md

 generator.default_templates = {
    'AST' : 'AST-mystuff-toplevel.txt',
    'Service' : 'Service-mystuff.c',
-   'Type' :    'Type-mystuff-smart_type_mapper.c'
+   'Type' :    'Type-mystuff-smart_type_mapper.c',
    'Method' :  'Method-mystuff.c'
+}
 ```

 **NOTE:** It is not required to specify a separate template for every type.
 Very often, nodes can be generated directly from the parent template type.
-In fact, for simple cases, a single top-level template can be used for the
+For simple cases, a single top-level template might suffice for the whole
-whole code generation.
+generation.

 ## The gen() function